ANS authorizes maximum readjustment of 15.5% in individual health plans | Economy

 Individual plans vs collective plans

 Individual health plans are the minority in the market and the supply has decreased.
-In February this year, there were 49 million health plan beneficiaries in the country, against 47.6 million in February 2021.
-The number of individual plan customers fell from 9 million to 8.9 million, or 18.15% of the total.
+In March of this year, there were 49.1 million health plan beneficiaries in the country, against 47.6 million in February 2021.
+The number of individual plan customers is around 8 million, or 16.3% of the total. total.

 In the collective plans, the readjustments are already taking place, since they do not depend on authorization from the ANS.
 In 2021, the average adjustment was 5.55% for contracts with 30 lives or more, and 9.84% for contracts with up to 29 lives, according to an ANS survey with data up to May last year.